Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 3 Key Takeaways:

-• Yes, it’s legal in England and Wales until contracts are exchanged.
+• Gazundering is legal in England and Wales until contracts are exchanged.

-• Sellers can reduce the risk with the right strategy and awareness.
+• You can reduce the risk by choosing the right buyer and keeping the sale moving.

 • MENU CLOSED